opencast-ilias/OpenCast/README.md

 # ILIAS-Plugin Opencast

+This version of the ILIAS plugin for Opencast is operated and developed collaboratively by a community.
+The University of Bern acts as coordinative maintainer (contact: info.ilub@unibe.ch).
+In this role, the University of Bern organizes monthly meetings, discusses ideas for further development with the community and refers to existing development companies for the implementation of these ideas.

 Use Opencast in ILIAS LMS with a wide variety of features:
 * create Opencast series as repository objects
 * upload, schedule and edit events